Why has the University of Groningen launched the PhD Scholarship Programme?

 Who qualifies for a PhD scholarship position?

 The faculties recruit candidates from among their own most talented Research Master’s students.
 These candidates’ research proposals are assessed by their potential supervisors and the Graduate School.
 The bar is set high: only the best proposals are accepted.

 The UG also has positions for talent from outside the University, so students from other universities may also submit proposals.
 If they are selected they will first follow a short internship with the faculty of their choice, during which they can get to know their potential supervisors and flesh out their research proposal.
 The internal and external candidates are selected in a competition based on the quality of their CV and their research proposal.

 How many students can participate?

 The Minister has allocated 2000 positions to this experiment.
-The UG has been allocated 850 of these for students from the Netherlands and abroad.
-The programme is so successful that two years after the start almost all of the 850 positions have been filled already.
-The UG now has to wait for the results of a mid-term evaluation before a dsecision about new positions can be taken.
+Initially, the UG had been allocated 850 of these for students from the Netherlands and abroad.
+The programme is so successful that three years after the start almost all of the 850 positions had been filled.
+In February 2020, the Minister has given permission to fill 650 extra positions, making a total of 1500.

 What is the amount of the scholarship?

 PhD scholarship students are paid approximateky €1841 per month (taxes and social security contributions have already been withheld).
 They will not build up a pension nor do the existing collective labour agreements for employees apply (because scholarship students are not employees).
 So PhD scholarship students will also not receive an end-of-year bonus or holiday pay.
 However, these students do have access to the same social security scheme as regular PhD students.